 WMIC

 The Windows Management Instrumentation Command-line (WMIC) tool is a powerful command-line interface to the Windows Management Instrumentation (WMI) framework.
-WMIC can be used to perform a wide range of system administration tasks, such as managing processes, services, and users.
+WMIC can perform various system administration tasks, such as managing processes, services, and users.

 To view a list of running processes, you can use the following command: